Another American dies while staying at Dominican Republic resort

 Breaking News Emails

-A woman died earlier this week in the Dominican Republic, the latest in a spate of reported illnesses and deaths at resorts in the Caribbean country, according to the U.S. State Department.
+The son of a New York City woman who died celebrating her birthday amid a spate of reported illnesses and deaths in the Dominican Republic is blaming the Caribbean country for her death.

-Leyla Cox, 53, was staying at the Excellence resort in Punta Cana when she died Tuesday, her son, Will, told NBC News.
+Leyla Cox, 53, an MRI technician from Staten Island, was staying at the Excellence resort in Punta Cana when she died Tuesday, just a day after her birthday, according to her son.

+Leyla Cox had been to Punta Cana twice before at the same hotel and was excited to celebrate her birthday there, Will Cox told NBC's "Nightly News."
+He said that he tried to warn his mother about the recent string of deaths on the island, but she left before he had a chance.

+"And then, on June 11th, my worst fears came true.
+She was pronounced dead," he said Friday.

+Will Cox claims that a representative for the U.S. Embassy told him that a toxicology test would not be conducted on his mother's body due to broken machines.

+"She was at no risk for a heart attack and I truly believe in some way, shape or form, the Dominican Republic is responsible for my mother's death," he said.
+"If she would've went anywhere else in the world, she'd be alive today. "

-Meanwhile, another family has reported that their loved one died in the Dominican Republic in January.
+Leyla Cox's death was reported as another family said that their loved one died in the Dominican Republic in January.

 “He went to the Dominican Republic healthy and he just never came back,” Brown said.